xapian/xapian/xapian-applications/omega/docs/scriptindex.rst

 	with an ID which is already present will cause the old record to be replaced (or deleted if the new record is otherwise empty).
 You should also index the field as a boolean field using the same prefix so that the old record can be found.
-In Omega, Q is reserved for use as the prefix of a unique term.
+In Omega, ``Q`` is conventionally used as the prefix of a unique term.
 You can use ``unique`` at most once in each index script (this is only enforced since Omega 1.4.5, but older versions didn't handle multiple instances usefully).

 value=VALUESLOT